THE ROLE OF ART IN SOCIETY:

 psychologically.
 Biologically, (parthegenic) females were the basic

-type and (hermaphrodite or specialised) males were a luxury to
+type and (hermaphrodite or specialized) males were a luxury to

 increase diversity in genetic material.
 One could even make a